 I used to get off the bus about a mile before my office, just so I could walk before I’d have to sit for 9 hours.
 I’d always buy a Real Change from this one guy on the way, and this went on for months until one day we struck up a conversation.

 I learned that he’d been a baker at Alki Bakery near my home in West Seattle.
-But he’d been struck with cancer about a year previous – apparently not for the first time – which affected his ability to remain mobile, and therefore employed, and therefore insured.
+But he’d been diagnosed with cancer about a year previous – apparently not for the first time – which affected his ability to remain mobile, and therefore employed, and therefore insured.

 Ye Olde American House of Cards.